 - In astronomy to determine a spatially-resolved spectral image

-- In the military to provide a unique detection, identification and imaging capability for chemical agents
+- In the industry to provide a unique detection, identification and imaging of different type of materials

 - In many research areas, such as vegetation research, forensics, life sciences, nano-toxicology and food analysis